jimmeak/graveyard/README.md

   the database with testing data is not huge.
 This plan _Ignite Free_ will provide you 5MB of space, 10 connections and nightly backups.
 Now (2020-12-19) the database without ddcz data is 1.2MB.

-If you are using Heroku commands, just type `heroku addons:create cleardb:ignite`.
+If you are using Heroku commands, just type `heroku addons:create cleardb:ignite` for having the same effect as previous steps provided.

 - With created database go to `Settings` and find section names `Config Vars`.